berenzorn/hashbackup/README.md

 # hashbackup

 The script is designed to generate sha1 checksums for every file in the source directory, to make a backups from this directory to another one and compare these checksums later.
-The script don't use subfolders yet, I'll do it as soon as possible.

-## Requirements
-* python 3.6+

 ## Usage